S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 -   **Sub-Intervention**: _Call customer X to check in and offer support._
 -   **Enabling Condition**: _The customer feels heard and supported._
 -   **Intended outcome**: _The customer stays_.
--   **Driver**: _Cus:tomer X had a negative experience when the product went down, expressed dissatisfaction, and threatened to leave._
+-   **Driver**: _Customer X had a negative experience when the product went down, expressed dissatisfaction, and threatened to leave._

-**Interventions** frequently include one or more **activities** along with **constraints** relating to those activities, such as who's responsible, due dates, or other important conditions.
-One entry in such a list might look like this: "_Sally will compile a report by Friday."_ Presented together, they form a clear and useful description of the intervention, combining the activity itself (_compile the report_) and two constraints (_who_ will do it and _by when_), each of which corresponds to an implicit sub-requirement.
+In some cases, when designing interventions, it can be adequate first to determine sub-requirements you consider suitable to fulfill in the course of fulfilling the main requirement, deferring more specific decisions about how to fulfill some or even all of those sub-requirements until later.
+For example, you might decide that "*participants have access to relevant information*," "*there is a clear way to raise concerns," and "facilitation is available when needed*" are essential sub-requirements for a productive decision-making process (main requirement), without yet specifying how to achieve this.

 ## Policies: A Specific Kind of Intervention